djhenderson/EaseXML3/docs/README.rst

 fragment.

-The next sections cover a little, but significant example used to show how to use EaseXML when designing an XML-related class hierarchy.
-We'll try to read some RSS feeds using EaseXML.
+The next sections cover a little, but significant example used to show how to use EaseXML3 when designing an XML-related class hierarchy.
+We'll try to read some RSS feeds using EaseXML3.

 Classes declarations
 --------------------

-Declaring EaseXML classes can be compared to writing a DTD or a Schema.
+Declaring EaseXML3 classes can be compared to writing a DTD or a Schema.
 But it's far more readable.
-Though for now EaseXML is less powerfull than DTD and Schema to handle all XML grammar possibilities.
+Though for now EaseXML3 is less powerfull than DTD and Schema to handle all XML grammar possibilities.
 Here is how the first XMLObject-derived class looks
 like: